ScottLogic/blog/_posts/2025-10-24-testing-open-source-llms.md

 ### Our Final Model Selection

 Our goal was to choose five models that could run efficiently on standard laptop hardware, focusing on speed, energy usage, and correctness.
 We began by reviewing the available models on LM Studio and found more information on the model cards on the respective companies' websites.
-We included two purely open-source models: `DeepSeek-R1-0528` and `Lfm2` by Liquid.
-Including `GPT-oss 20B` was important because it had just been released and matched our goal. `Qwen3-30B-A3B` was a runnable OS Mixture of Experts model that fit our criteria.
+We included two purely open-source models: `DeepSeek-R1-0528` and `LFM2` by Liquid.
+Including `GPT-OSS 20B` was important because it had just been released and matched our goal. `Qwen3-30B-A3B` was a runnable OS Mixture of Experts model that fit our criteria.
 To represent a major company, we chose `Gemma` from Google.
 For all but Gemma, only one model was available within the runnable range, so we selected the smallest model to compare with the smallest models of its competitors.

 ### Hardware Constraints